 Virginia also loves Catalonia, a beautiful region in the northeast corner of Spain.
 Her husband, Jordi, is part of a large and wonderful Catalonian family, and, for twenty years, Virginia and her family have made many visits to the city of Barcelona and lots of picturesque villages in the mountains, the countryside and the Mediterranean coast of northeast Spain.
 Jordi’s family has become her own, and Catalonia has become her second home.

 Virginia’s first home is a two-hundred-year-old house in a small town on the Susquehanna River in Pennsylvania, where she gets to read and write and talk about books with friends, family and students.
-She lives with her husband, three children and little white dog.
+She lives with her husband, three children and black dog Plato.